 “The issue of unaccompanied minors, continues to polarise view between parents.
 Often it is simply not practical from a costs and time perspective for one parent to fly to another country and collect a child, particularly at peak times such as Christmas when air fares are at their highest.
 In such cases often one parent will suggest using the unaccompanied minor airline service.
 If this is accepted by the other parent, then there should be a letter or agreement in place with a clear set of obligations on both parents to ensure that a child travels safely and without any distress caused by lack of clarity of arrangements or similarly one parent being difficult.”

 As with all arrangements, a child-centred approach needs to be adopted at all times.
-Similarly sometimes a parent needs to accept that for some parents this is simply too much of a worry.
-In this case, perhaps a compromise is necessary such as sharing the travel arrangements or the costs of airfare tickets.
+Sometimes one parent needs to accept that for some parents ,this is simply too much of a worry.
+In this case, a compromise is necessary such as sharing the travel arrangements or the costs of airfare tickets.

 Need help with Christmas child arrangements?